Emmanuel Rivera Player Props: Diamondbacks vs. Blue Jays

-Friday, Emmanuel Rivera and the Arizona Diamondbacks take on the Toronto Blue Jays and Jose Berrios, with the first pitch at 7:07 PM ET.
+Saturday, Emmanuel Rivera and the Arizona Diamondbacks face the Toronto Blue Jays and Chris Bassitt, with the first pitch at 3:07 PM ET.

-In his last action (on July 9 against the Pirates) he went 0-for-4.
+He is back in action for the first time since July 9, when he went 0-for-4 against the Pirates.

 Emmanuel Rivera Game Info & Props vs. the Blue Jays